Murad-Git/CookBird_v2/README.md

 $ npm install
 $ npm start
 ```
+## Features
+The page uses [Spoonacular](https://spoonacular.com/food-api) API on free package plan.
+Therefore it has limit 150 requests per day.
+If you see error 429, it means you reached that limit.

 ## Sources
 The structure was inspired by my Spoon&Fork project, UI was inspired by [Blue Apron recipe page](https://www.blueapron.com/cookbook) page.